 Dr. Fisher and Hopkins stress that if your symptoms worsen or become severe—for example, if you have a fever over 100.4 degrees Fahrenheit (for adults) or difficulty breathing—you need to call your doctor or get medical help immediately.

 Both medical experts recommended acetaminophen for relieving aches, pain, and fevers commonly associated with COVID-19.
-Tylenol is the most well-known form of acetaminophen, and these extra strength caplets for adults each contain 500 milligrams of the active ingredient for up to 6 hours of relief.
-The 24-count bottle is still available to order online.
+Tylenol is the most well-known form of acetaminophen, and these extra strength, rapid release gel caps for adults each contain 500 milligrams of the active ingredient for six hours of relief.
+The 24-count bottle is available on Amazon for under $5.

 Guaifenesin, often known by the brand name Mucinex, is an expectorant that can help thin phlegm and treat chest congestion from upper respiratory viruses.
-These extended-release tablets each include 1,200 milligrams of guaifenesin for up to 12 hours of relief so you can breathe easier.
-You can also opt for a 100-pill value pack of the generic version of extended-release guaifenesin that ends up being cheaper.
+These extended-release, maximum-strength tablets each include 1,200 milligrams of guaifenesin for 12 hours of relief so you can breathe easier.

 Hopkins recommends using Sudafed to relieve nasal congestion that can result from COVID-19, the common cold, or the flu.
-This non-drowsy, maximum-strength option from Walgreens is the generic equivalent to Sudafed—it contains 10 milligrams of phenylephrine to minimize nasal swelling, resulting in less sinus pressure and pain.
-These tablets use phenylephrine for its decongestant benefits, but you can also opt for a medication with pseudoephedrine, which requires you to show identification and pick it up behind the pharmacy counter (no doctor’s prescription needed).
+This non-drowsy option contains 5 milligrams of phenylephrine in each pill to minimize nasal swelling, plus acetaminophen for added pain relief, resulting in less sinus pressure and congestion.
+These Sudafed tablets use phenylephrine for its decongestant benefits, but you can also opt for a medication with pseudoephedrine, which requires you to show identification and pick it up behind the pharmacy counter (no doctor’s prescription needed).

 Mucinex Sinus-Max Severe Congestion Relief